file9.ai

 Country Profile: Dominica

-Dominica, known as "The Nature Island of the Caribbean," is a tropical paradise characterized by its rugged mountains and diverse ecosystems.
-The island has a population of approximately 74,661 residents, primarily clustered along its coasts.
-Economically, Dominica relies heavily on agriculture, particularly banana exports, and is gradually developing ecotourism and education sectors.
-As a parliamentary republic, the country gained independence from the UK in 1978, and it has a stable democratic governance structure.
+Dominica, known as "The Nature Island of the Caribbean," is characterized by its rugged volcanic terrain and a tropical climate.
+It has a population of approximately 74,661, with the majority living along its coast.
+The economy is primarily agrarian, heavily reliant on banana exports, and is increasingly diversifying into ecotourism and other sectors.
+Governed as a parliamentary republic, Dominica gained independence from the UK in 1978 and has since focused on improving governance and disaster recovery efforts, particularly following the devastation of Hurricane Maria in 2017.

 Geography